-You may be a member of a number of different projects, hence have a choice which allocation to run your job under.
+You may be a member of a number of different projects, hence have a choice which resource allocation to run your job under.

-- You specify that allocation name with the -a argument of launcher_maker.py. - If you have set an \$ALLOCATION environment variable to an allocation name, it will be used if you are a member of only one TACC project.
+- You specify that allocation name with the -a argument of launcher_creator.py. - If you have set an \$ALLOCATION environment variable to an allocation name, that allocation will be used.